 While the icon appears on everyone's lookup, you can only see your own particular talisman; you cannot view any other user's talisman.

-There are five kinds of Talisman beads, each available in four different colours.
+There are five kinds of Talisman beads, each available in four different colours:

+You must place a bead on your Talisman in order for the bead to work.
 To put a bead onto your Talisman, click on it in your Inventory.
 There will be an option there for you to move the bead over.

 When you have placed your beads on your Talisman, they will look like this: